 Estonia's official language is Estonian, which about 67% of the population speaks as a first language.
-As a result of large numbers of ethnic Russians settling in Estonia during the Soviet occupation (see p.
-11-12 of History and Myth), 29% of Estonia's population speak Russian as their first language.
+As a result of large numbers of ethnic Russians settling in Estonia during the Soviet occupation (see History and Myth), 29% of Estonia's population speak Russian as their first language.
 Just over 1% of the population have another primary language, such as Ukrainian, Finnish, Belarusian, or another regional language.